 After three days of closure from a raging brushfire, Santiago Canyon College will resume normal operations Thursday, Oct.
-12, official said.
+12, officials said.

 SCC, originally within a major evacuation area, is re-opening after road closures nearby campus were lifted Wednesday morning by the Anaheim Fire Department.
-Open areas and parkland across the street from campus and nearby were burned to the ground.
+Open areas and park land near campus burned to the ground.
 Evacuations and road closures are lifted in all areas, except for a fire-related road closure on Santa Ana Canyon Road from Woodcreek to Gypsum Canyon.

-The blaze, dubbed Canyon Fire #2, has burned about 8,000 acres, destroying 15 structures and damaging about a dozen more, fire officials said.
+Canyon Fire #2 burned about 8,000 acres, destroying 15 structures and damaging about a dozen more, fire officials said.
 Fire containment is now at 45 percent, having risen from 25 percent Tuesday morning.
 Full containment is expected by Saturday.

 — Anaheim Fire &Rescue (@AnaheimFire) October 11, 2017

 The cause of the fire is currently unknown.

 Anaheim Fire encourages those returning to their homes to drive slowly, steer clear for emergency crews and remain aware of fire conditions and hazards as a result of fire damage.